-When a couple decides to separate, a question arises: who’s going to move out?
-Learn your rights when deciding who moves out, and the steps to take to enforce them.
+When a couple separates, a question arises: who’s going to move out?
+Learn your rights when deciding who goes and who stays — and how to enforce the decision.

 - Do the two of you get along well enough to stay in the home together?

-- Will either one of you be keeping the home after separation?
+- Which one of you will be keeping the home after separation?

 - Can either of you afford to keep it?